 In order to memorize Dr. Gursel Sonmez and have his valuable achievements inspire people once again, Faculty of Engineering and Natural Sciences honors one graduate student each year with "Dr. Gursel Sonmez Research Award".

-Those M.Sc. and Ph.D. students graduated, or expected to graduate, within an academic year can be nominated for the award.
+Those M.Sc. and Ph.D. students who graduated in the last two academic years, or expected to graduate within an academic year can be nominated for the award.
 A student can nominate herself/himself or she/he can be nominated by a Sabancy University faculty member.

 An application has to be related to a research study.
 It usually is related to a M.Sc. or a Ph.D. thesis work, however it can also be related to a journal or conference publication, or to a patent, or simply to a set of results from an unpublished research study.
 The application has to be made to the Dean's Office of Faculty of Engineering and Natural Sciences with the following documents: